-- e) is in general conformity with RSS Policy Y1, which aims to protect the nationally significant historical and environmental character of York, including its historic setting, the need to safeguard the special character and setting of the historic city and to protect views of the Minster and important open areas; and - Our Client does not have any specific comments to make in response to this question, nevertheless they reserve the right to make further representations in so far as they may affect their land interest.
+e) is in general conformity with RSS Policy Y1, which aims to protect the nationally significant historical and environmental character of York, including its historic setting, the need to safeguard the special character and setting of the historic city and to protect views of the Minster and important open areas; and f) takes account of the need to promote sustainable patterns of development?

+2.32 Our Client does not have any specific comments to make in response to this question, nevertheless they reserve the right to make further representations in so far as they may affect their land interest.